touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 ### Version Managers

-KMM Bridge is designed to allow you to publish updates to your iOS Kotlin code as development progresses.
+KMMBridge is designed to allow you to publish updates to your iOS Kotlin code as development progresses.
 That often means several minor versions in between major ones.
 To support this, we've added an interface called `VersionManager` that handles this for you.

 The basic process involves setting the `versionPrefix` property to, say, "0.3", and setting the version manager to something that increments automatically, then as you publish you get release history like the following: